What is Sodinokibi?

 In particular, not downloading attachments in suspicious emails or emails that arrived from unknown senders and keeping the macros disabled in Microsoft Office completely guarantees that one won’t be infected with Sodinokibi via a malicious spam email campaign.

-How to get more info from the analysis of Sodinokibi ransomware using ANY.RUN?
+How to get more information from Sodinokibi analysis?

 Since crooks behind Sodinokibi offer decryption of three images for free you can use the interactivity of ANY.RUN to take additional steps in your analysis.
 Open the website specified in a ransom note in the browser and follow all steps to decrypt images to get a bigger picture of a ransomware infection process.